ADP Logo

 ADP Logo History

-In its early years, the company was known as Automatic Payrolls, Inc. It appeared under this name in 1949 and existed for 12 years until it changed its name to Automatic Data Processing, Inc. Then, in 1961, the firm revised the main course.
-She switched from manual counting of money to electronic – using computers and various equipment.
+In its early years, the company was known as Automatic Payrolls, Inc. It appeared under this name in 1949 and remained so for 12 years before changing its name to Automatic Data Processing, Inc. Then, in 1961, the firm revised the main course.
+She switched from manual counting of money to electronic methods, using computers and other equipment.

 Naturally, the global rebranding affected her logo.
-The latter emphasizes the integrity of the trademark and is a registered trademark, as indicated by the ® symbol, which is always located in the lower right corner.
+The latter emphasizes the trademark’s integrity and is registered, as indicated by the ® symbol, which is always located in the lower-right corner.
 The abbreviation “ADP,” derived from the organization’s full name, is used as a logo.
-It is a common identity for all of its divisions, including subsidiaries, ADP Central corporations, ADP East, and North America ADP.
+It is a common identity for all its divisions, including subsidiaries, ADP Central, ADP East, and North America ADP.

 What is ADP?